Battle of Mud Springs

 The Battle of Mud Springs took place February 4–6, 1865, in Nebraska between the U.S. army and warriors of the Lakota Sioux, Cheyenne, and Arapaho tribes.
+It was part of a series of retaliations by the Native American alliance after the U.S. army committed the Sand Creek Massacre.
 The battle was inconclusive, although the Indians succeeded in capturing some Army horses and a herd of several hundred cattle.

 Mud Springs is located 8 mi northwest of Dalton, Nebraska, and is today a National Historic Site.

 Background

-After the Sand Creek Massacre in November 1864 in Colorado, the Plains Indians of the three tribes in that region decided to move northward to the more isolated Powder River Country of Wyoming.
+After the United States Army committed the Sand Creek Massacre in November 1864 in Colorado, the Plains Indians of the three tribes in that region decided to move northward to the more isolated Powder River Country of Wyoming.
 En route, they sought revenge for Sand Creek, spending most of the month of January raiding along the South Platte River in Colorado and burning the settlement of Julesburg on February 2.
 On February 3, they burned a telegraph station on Lodgepole Creek and the next day an advance party of Sioux warriors appeared at Mud Springs, a stagecoach station with a telegraph.
 Only 14 men, including nine soldiers, were behind the sod and log walls of the station.

 Both Indians and soldiers appear to have been well-armed; bullets from 21 different types of firearms have been found at the battle site.
 The most common firearm of both sides may have been the Spencer carbine.
 The Indians also used bows and arrows.
 They had abundant food and other supplies obtained from their raids in the South Platte Valley, thus were able to remain together in a large group for an extended period of time.